Bermuda Bowl: 1980s

 The Bermuda Bowl made several changes around 1980.
 The defending champion team was dropped in 1979.
 For 1981 Europe was awarded two places in the tournament, the first expansion beyond zonal champions (plus the world champion, 1961 to 1977).
 There would be nine teams if every WBF zone sent a champion.
 For 1983, European and North American champions would have two places in the 4-team semifinal round.
 European and North American runners up would contend with champions of the other zones and the host country for two other semifinal slots.
 (Europe and North America had won all the Bermuda Bowls.
 Outsiders had finished second in 1969–70 and 1981.)
 Beginning in 1985, the Bermuda Bowl for open teams and Venice Cup for women would run side by side with the same structure in a venue outside Europe and North America (maintained until 2001).

-1981 New York City, USA
+1981 Port Chester, NY , USA

 Pakistan represented "Asia and the Middle East", a novelty, and finished second, a shock.
 This was the third silver medal for teams from outside Europe and North America, joining Taiwan 1969–70.
 "Pakistani preempts" were notable and team's best player Zia Mahmood was recognized as a great one.

 For the United States, led by Bud Reinhold—who played, but not enough to qualify personally as a world champion— Levin, Rodwell, and Meckstroth made their international debuts at 23 to 25 years old, Levin being the youngest winner on record.

 Europe was represented by both Poland and Great Britain, first and second in the 18-team open flight of the European championships.